Hey Y Combinator!

 Eventually, this system will allow us to add machine learning to catch video/audio issues in real time – since the main camera will be a smartphone.

-COVID-19 and Creek — We could build a cardboard version of the Recording System, and ship it to people at home.
-Then we can remotely help them record nice-looking videos of themselves.
-This could, for example, help small business owners create advertising videos to sell their products from home.
+COVID-19 and Creek — By shipping this to users at home, we can remotely help them record nice-looking videos of themselves.
+This could help small business owners create videos to sell their products from home.

-This is what gives us a path to getting the first 1000+ of those indie/nonprofit radio stations to use Creek.
+This is what gives us a path to getting the first 1000+ of those nonprofit/indie radio stations to use Creek.

 The underlying music automation code is already playing music inside 200+ US restaurants right now.
 It will soon automate radio stations as part of the Creek Studio – freeing them up to record people in their local areas.